LucasLeone/LucasLeone/README.md

 🚀 I'm the founder of [Turnero Online](https://turnero-online.me), a modern appointment management platform that helps businesses streamline their scheduling process and improve client experience.

+🏋️‍♂️ I'm also the founder of [MyCentroGym](https://mycentrogym.vercel.app/), a SaaS administrative system for gyms that allows managing memberships, payments, check-ins, entries, statistics, and trainers efficiently.

 💼 Currently, I'm working at:
 - [**InformeMedico**](https://informemedico.com.ar/): A medical imaging visualization platform, built with **Elixir, Phoenix, and LiveView**, focused on secure handling and real-time interaction of healthcare data.
 - [**BataEDU**](https://bataedu.com/): An educational platform for learning programming, with a backend in **Elixir & Phoenix** and a modern frontend built with **Vite, TypeScript, and TanStack**.